 "Close enough,” he said.
 He seemed to have regained his good cheer and even managed a smile.
 “It’s kind of a process with you, I’m finding.
 Come on.
 Now I’m getting hungry."

 As they started walking again, she said, “You could’ve just let me storm away, you know.”

 He laughed.
 “No, I couldn’t have.
 You’d have refused to speak to me ever again.”

-After a minute or two of silence, he asked, "Do you want to do this again tomorrow?"
+They walked in silence for a minute or two, and then he asked, "Do you want to do this again tomorrow?"

 He laughed, and Rose took a moment to marvel at the fact that he’d moved on so quickly.
-She was still thinking of jinxes to use on him.
-"No, work in the library before dinner,” he said.
+She was still thinking of jinxes she’d like to use on him.
+"No, work in the library.
+Maybe after dinner, rather than before.”

 "Oh, don't exaggerate—" she was starting to say when he leaned in and kissed her.

-“Well, you do have a nice profile,” she gasped.
+“Well, you do have a nice profile,” she managed to gasp.